SergiGuasch/sergiguasch/README.md

 ### 1. *Load the dataset and explore the variables*
 The first step it was to import the different libraries we are going to use to apply a logistic regression model.
-Then we can load to jupyter notebook as a dataframe df=pd.read_csv('customer_churn.csv'):
+Then we can load to jupyter notebook as a dataframe with the next sintax: df=pd.read_csv('customer_churn.csv')

+That's the result once imported:

 ![2](https://github.com/SergiGuasch/sergiguasch/blob/main/projects/getafix/2.png)